 You haven’t truly experienced Colorado until you’ve done the iconic drive down I-70.
 It still takes my breath away every time the peaks come into view, looming closer as you come nearer.
 Breckenridge is one of the best examples of a classic Colorado mountain town, the downtown the largest National Historic District in the state and a former mining town.
 Main Street is awash in art galleries, boutiques, and tasty treats from breweries and patios to tasty Breck-fast burritos and mini donuts.
 Don’t miss Breckenridge Distillery, which uses Rocky Mountain snowmelt for mineral infused perfection and is the highest distillery in the nation.
-Whether you want to ski, explore the trails, or have a relaxing day in the mountains, the free gondola boasts some of the best views of the Rockies.
+Whether you want to ski, explore the trails, mine for gold, go on a ghost tour, or have a relaxing day in the mountains, the free gondola boasts some of the best views of the Rockies.

 Breckenridge Hotel Recommendations: Breck has a ton of alpine lodges and vacation rentals, many of which are ski in/ski out.
 BlueSky Breckenridge by Wyndham Vacation Rentals is one of the nicest, while the Bivvi is a uniquely high-end hostel if you’d like to try roughing it in style.

 Another bucket list Colorado destination, where Breck is a mountain town, Vail is more of an all-encompassing ski resort.
 The base village is pedestrian-only and highly worth a stroll where upscale dining and shopping abound.
 They essentially put Colorado skiing on the map so hit the slopes and take on the epic back bowls, or at least take advantage of the landscape somehow – whether that means hiking, biking, rafting, or fishing in the summer or riding the alpine coaster or ski biking in winter.